Yagoobz/CustomPCBuilds/README.md

 <h1>Custom PC Builds</h1>

 <h2>Description</h2>
 For almost a decade, I've been building custom PCs, beginning with building systems for myself and friends.
 From those early days of experimentation to becoming the go-to person for customized computing solutions within my social circle, it's been quite the journey!
-Here are my two most recent PC builds.
+Here are my three most recent PC builds.
 The first is my personal rig, used daily for work, studying, and gaming.
-The second is a build tailored for one of my close friends, who is a professional video editor and streamer.
+The second is a build tailored for a friend, who is a professional video editor and streamer.
+The third is a build for another friend, who uses it mainly for gaming.
 The specifications for each PC will be detailed below its respective image, along with a link in case you're interested in purchasing the parts.
 <br />

 <h4>Personal Rig:</h4>